 Indeed, pressed to explain the existence of group psychology, Freud could do no other than invent the myth of the primordial father who, like the Nephilim of Genesis 6:1-4, had the right to rape the ‘daughters of the earth.’
 Only in the murder of this father by his sons to divvy up the women among themselves, and thus in the guilty kinship of fathers, was group psychology established.”
 (Seymour, p.
 59, my emphasis.)

-On this narrow reading Seymour himself appears to be able to do no other than to say that Freud “mythicized, rather than historicised” the problem of grasping civilization as a process “in which self-restraint…was selective, and shaped to particular social objectives.”
+Within this narrow reading Seymour portrays Freud as having “mythicized, rather than historicised” the problem of grasping civilization as a process “in which self-restraint…was selective, and shaped to particular social objectives.”

-Before demonstrating that Seymour did not exhaust what psychoanalytic theory might say about disaster nationalism, I want to make it clear that this is not simply a matter of “defending psychoanalysis.”
+Before demonstrating that Seymour did not exhaust what psychoanalytic theory might say about disaster nationalism, I want to make it clear that this is not simply a matter of “defending psychoanalysis” against an overly narrow characterization.
 Rather, I would like to draw attention to curious features of the syndrome that Seymour’s account leaves unexplored.
 At the beginning of his essay Seymour touches on the question of class consciousness with this vignette:

 Globally, disaster nationalism thrives in defiance of the golden rule, ‘it’s the economy, stupid.’
 In December 2019, the BBC asked impoverished food-bank users in Grimsby who they intended to vote for in the general election.
 “It’s going to sound awful,” a formerly homeless voter said, ‘but I like everything Boris Johnson is talking about.”
 Whatever residual class consciousness told him it would ‘sound awful’ to like what Johnson was talking about, he did not need to explain what it was he liked.
 Johnson talked with obsessive message-discipline about only one thing: ‘getting Brexit done.”
 (Seymour, p.
 50)